 The order parameters of the central rings are graphically compared in Fig. 14.
 The PIZOF-2 spectrum did not allow for a separation of the corresponding line from a completely overlapped group of signals.
-Hence, we now deal with the two other samples only.
-For PIZOF-10, similar order parameters (0.74 and 0.68 for -15°C and 30°C, resp.) as for PIZOF-11 (0.82 and 0.80 for the same temperatures) were determined.
-We observe that the first ones are slightly smaller but not beyond the limits of experimental uncertainty.
-180° flips of the rings are not expected because of the linked sidechains.
-Indeed, an attempt of evaluating the DIPSHIFT curves by model function 2 (for 120° jumps of the CH bonds) failed; it delivered unrealistically high values for the residual dipolar coupling.
+Hence, we now only deal with the two other samples.
+For PIZOF-10, similar order parameters (0.74 and 0.68 for -15 and 30 °C, respectively) to PIZOF-11 (0.82 and 0.80 for the same temperatures) were determined.
+We observe that the first ones are slightly smaller but are not beyond the limits of experimental uncertainty.
+The 180° flips of the rings are not expected because of the linked side chains.
+Indeed, an attempt to evaluate the DIP-

 Figure 14.
-Graphical representation of the order parameters for the protonated carbons in the middle ring (top) and terminal rings (bottom).
+Graphical representation of the order parameters for the protonated carbons in the middle rings (a) and terminal rings (b).